Oil Prices Rise Ahead of U.S. Stockpile Data

-Oil prices turned higher Tuesday morning as traders and investors anticipated that U.S. data will show that a glut of oil is continuing to shrink.
+Oil prices rose Tuesday as traders and investors anticipated that U.S. data will show that a glut of oil is continuing to shrink.

 Continue Reading Below